The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 Obstacle #5: Z-Wire

-This second last obstacle was the one I was most nervous about.
-I have trust issues.
-I trust my own legs more than I trust a thin cable.
-The Z-Wire is probably the shortest zipline in the world, but it’s also the highest.
-You’ll be hanging from a cable with nothing under your feet but a 239-meter deep abyss.
+The Z-Wire is probably the shortest zipline in the world, but also the highest.
+You’ll be suspended on a cable with nothing beneath you but a 239-meter drop.

 Obstacle #6: G-Rocky